lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

     pair_style lj/cut 3.822
     pair_modify shift yes
     boundary p p p

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

-    To begin this tutorial, select ``Start Tutorial 7`` from the ``Tutorials`` menu of LAMMPS--GUI and follow the instructions.

 Here, we begin by defining variables for the Lennard-Jones interaction :math:`\sigma` and :math:`\epsilon` and for the repulsive potential